pudeIko/piva/docs/source/installation.rst

 Virtual environment
 -------------------

-In order to not mess up some system dependencies, good practice suggests creating a virtual environment.
-As in example below, it is recommended to use ``python`` version 3.10.8.
+In order to avoid conflicts with some system dependencies, good practice suggests to create a virtual environment.
+As in the example below, it is recommended to use ``python`` version 3.10.8.

 Detailed instructions for Anaconda users follow: